NCEAS/metacat/docs/user/metacat/source/install.rst

   sudo usermod -a -G solr tomcat8 sudo usermod -a -G tomcat8 solr

-9. Restart Solr server to make the new group setting effective (:note2:`Important`)
+9. Restart the Solr server to make the new group setting effective (:note2:`Important`)

 ::